 Mr. Nordholm has an employment agreement that provides for severance payments if the agreement is terminated by Farmer Mac other than for cause.
 Ms. Ramesh and Messrs.
-Carpenter and Mullery currently participate in Farmer Mac's Amended and Restated Executive Officer Severance Plan, as revised in January 2020.
+Carpenter and Mullery currently participate in Farmer Mac's Amended and Restated Executive Officer Severance Plan.
 That plan provides for severance payments if Farmer Mac terminates employment other than for cause.
-See "Executive Compensation Governance-Executive Compensation-Agreements with Executive Officers."
+See "Executive Compensation Governance-Executive Compensation- Agreements with Executive Officers."